Empowering youth to lead, connect, and grow.

 Who We Are

-The Inspire Program, created by the Jessica Martel Memorial Foundation, supports students in Grade 8 and 9 as they:
+The Inspire Program, created by the Jessica Martel Memorial Foundation, supports students in Grades 7-12 as they:

 • Build confidence and emotional resilience